discordjs/discord.js/docs/docs_client.rst

 unpinMessage(message, `callback`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unpins a message to a channel.
+Unpins a message from a channel.

 - **message** - The Message_ to unpin.
 - **callback** - `function` taking the following: